esemi/backtester/README.md

-Crypto Trader
+Crypto trading robot
 ---
-Trading strategy backtesting utility and trading robot implementation for Binance and ByBit cryptocurrency exchanges
+Trading strategy backtesting utility and trading robot implementation for Binance and ByBit cryptocurrency exchanges.

 ### Setup on windows